When Caring for Others Has Left You Depleted

 LCSW (Licensed Clinical Social Worker) (California, New York, Florida)

-Priyanka Parikh is a licensed clinical psychologist with over a decade of experience supporting adults navigating trauma, anxiety, depression, chronic pain, insomnia, and major life transitions.
-Her clinical foundation was shaped within the Veterans Affairs system, where she worked across primary care mental health, PTSD treatment, residential programs, and integrated medical settings.
+I’m a licensed clinical psychologist with over a decade of experience supporting adults navigating trauma, anxiety, depression, chronic pain, insomnia, and major life transitions.
+My clinical foundation was shaped within the Veterans Affairs system, where I worked across primary care mental health, PTSD treatment, residential programs, and integrated medical settings.

-Her therapeutic style is collaborative, steady, and clear.
-Dr. Parikh draws from evidence-based approaches including CBT, CPT, ACT, Motivational Interviewing, and mindfulness-based interventions, offering care that is structured enough to support meaningful change while remaining flexible and responsive to each client.
+My therapeutic style is collaborative, steady, and clear.
+I draw from evidence-based approaches including CBT, CPT, ACT, Motivational Interviewing, and mindfulness-based interventions, offering care that is structured enough to support meaningful change while remaining flexible and responsive to each client.

-At Branch Lane, Parikh provides a space where clients feel understood and supported as they work toward greater clarity, resilience, and balance.
-She is deeply committed to culturally responsive, inclusive care and values the full context of each client’s experiences, identities, and story.
+At Branch Lane, I provide a space where clients feel understood and supported as they work toward greater clarity, resilience, and balance.
+I am deeply committed to culturally responsive, inclusive care and values the full context of each client’s experiences, identities, and story.

 Licensed Clinical Psychologist